NYC school holding event on 'raising our babies to value anti-racism'

 "Anti-racism," which is often compared to actual racism, has been a common concept in schools' curricula across the U.S. While much of the programs have focused on older students and teachers, other recently-surfaced materials have discussed anti-racism in babies.

+He told Fox News that Corlears' event was "not education, it is political indoctrination."

+"Recruiting infants and toddlers into a political ideology is deeply manipulative and damaging to children.
+This is the kind of program that was commonplace in 20th-century totalitarian regimes such as the USSR and Communist China.
+The fact that it is now happening in elite private schools in the United States should cause all Americans to recoil."

-Researcher Chris Rufo previously flagged material from the Arizona Department of Education, which suggested babies needed anti-racist education.
+Rufo previously flagged material from the Arizona Department of Education, which suggested babies needed anti-racist education.
 It warns that at three months, infants look more at the faces that match the race of their caregivers.

 CLICK HERE TO GET THE FOX NEWS APP